How To Dump Your Holding Tanks At Home

 If you were not on full hook-ups or at a campground that had an included dumping station, stopping at any point to dump on your way home is just a pain when you are wanting to get home, get unpacked, and prepare for the work week.
 Stopping to dump may seem like no big deal when you think it’s only a 15-minutes process at most, but imagine 4-5 RVs in line in front of you who will take at least 15 minutes or possibly more to dump.
 You could probably go eat at a sit-down restaurant before it was your turn.
 Waiting times at dumping stations are fickle and you never know what you will get, so you can avoid that unknown altogether by driving straight home and dumping in your home sewer cleanout.

-There are three common ways to dump your holding tanks at home:
+There are two common ways to dump your holding tanks at home:

 The Macerating Method